vise890/RED/README.md

 RED stands for Ruby ESP-r Destroyer.
 It is also red ad in rage and blood.
 That's what 3 all nighters of ESP-r simulation will do to you.
-But RED also red as in love.
+But RED is also red as in love.
 ESP-r is ugly, but it is a truly powerful tool.

 # TODO
 - ~~sample .opr toml specification~~